The Tunnel (2011 film)

 The Tunnel is a 2011 Australian found-footage monster horror film directed by Carlo Ledesma (in his feature-length directorial debut) and co-written, co-produced, and co-edited by Julian Harvey and Enzo Tedeschi.
-The film stars Bel Deliá, Andy Rodoreda, Steve Davis, Luke Arnold, Goran D. Kleut, and James Caitlin in a documentary-style horror story set in the underground network of abandoned railway tunnels in Sydney, Australia, where a journalist and her crew discover an evil, flesh-eating creature lurking within the tunnels.
+The film stars Bel Deliá, Andy Rodoreda, Steve Davis, Luke Arnold, Goran D. Kleut, and James Caitlin in a documentary-style horror story set in the underground network of abandoned railway tunnels in Sydney, Australia, where a journalist and her crew discover something horrifying lurking within the tunnels.

 Plot

-The film is framed as a documentary, occasionally cutting away to interviews with Natasha and Steven recorded after the events.
+The film is framed as a documentary, occasionally cutting away to interviews with Natasha and Steve recorded after the events.

-In the midst of the drought and water shortages, the Government of New South Wales announced plans to recycle millions of litres of water trapped in a network of abandoned train tunnels beneath the heart of Sydney.
-However, the government suddenly goes cold on the plan, and it does not tell the public why.
-There is also talk of homeless people who use the tunnel as shelter going missing.
-This and the silence from the ministers leads a journalist, Natasha, to begin an investigation into a government cover-up.
-She and her crew Peter (producer), Steven (camera operator), and Tangles (audio engineer) decide to investigate the story and plan to enter the tunnels themselves.
-After being refused entry by a security guard, they find an alternate entry and make their way inside.
-They proceed to explore the tunnels and locate various abandoned homeless squats and sections used as air raid shelters in the 1940s.
+In the midst of the drought and water shortages, the Government of New South Wales announced plans to recycle millions of litres of water trapped in a network of abandoned train tunnels beneath Sydney.
+However, the plan was abruptly cancelled without an explanation to the public.
+There is also rumor of homeless people who shelter in the tunnel going missing.

+A journalist named Natasha suspects a government cover-up.
+She and her crew Peter (producer), Steven (camera operator), and Tangles (audio engineer) plan to enter the tunnels themselves.
+After being refused entry by a security guard, they make their way inside via an alternate entry.
+Exploring the tunnels, they locate abandoned homeless squats and sections used as air raid shelters in the 1940s.

-They come upon a huge underground lake; and, while filming, Tangles hears strange noises through the audio headphones.
-Later, the group heads to the room where the World War II air raid bell is.
-To get footage of the bell's ringing, Natasha hits it; but Tangles says the sound's loudness is distorting the audio recording.
-He decides to take the boom-mike into an adjoining room to reduce the sound levels, leaving Peter with the headphones to listen for distortion in the bell volume.
-Natasha hits it again, and Peter hears something very disturbing in the headphones.
+They come upon a huge underground lake; Tangles hears strange noises through the headphones.
+Later, the group enters the room housing the World War II air raid bell.
+Natasha hits the bell to get the footage of the bell's ring; but the loud ring distorts the recorded audio.
+Tangle takes the boom-mike to an adjoining room to reduce the sound levels, leaving Steve with the headphones to check the sound.
+Natasha hits the bell again, and Steve hears something very disturbing in the headphones.
 Tangles' audio cable is suddenly pulled through the opening, snapping and disappearing.
-The rest of the crew panics and goes to look for Tangles.
+The rest of the crew panics rush to adjacent room and find Tangles gone.